ARTIST-Association/ARTIST/docs/nurbs_tutorial.rst

 Control Weights
 """""""""""""""

-The last aspect of NURBS we want to consider is the control weights.
+The last aspect of NURBS we want to consider are the control weights.
 The control weights are responsible for the *rational* property of NURBS:

 - If all control weights are always 1, the NURBS are non-rational which is a special subset of rational NURBS.